 Genital herpes is a viral infection that causes sores on or around the genitals.
-The sores appear as red spots, bumps, or blisters.
-They can last from a few days to a few weeks.
+The sores appear as red spots, bumps, or blisters that can last from a few days to a few weeks.
 The sores go away by themselves, but the virus remains in your body.
 The sores can come back at any time, usually in the same place they first occurred.

 Herpes is highly contagious and can be transmitted by skin-to-skin contact with the affected area, even when there are no visible signs of the infection.
-The disease is even more contagious when there are visible sores.
+The disease is even more contagious when sores are visible.
 Therefore, completely avoid vaginal, oral, or anal sex when you or your partner has any symptoms of herpes.

 Treatment can help heal the sores, but it cannot kill the herpes virus.
 Once you have herpes, you can transmit the disease to others without knowing it.
 Therefore, always use a condom and/or dental dam during sex.

-There is a vaccine available to prevent infection with hepatitis B. There is no vaccine to prevent hepatitis C infection.
-Many people infected with hepatitis recover completely; however, some people develop chronic liver infections, which can lead to long-term health problems.
+A vaccine is available to prevent infection with hepatitis B; however, there is no vaccine to prevent hepatitis C infection.
+Many people infected with hepatitis recover completely, though some develop chronic liver infections, which can lead to long-term health problems.